keu/docs/software_versioned_docs/version-0.23/kubepodoperator.md

 1. `namespace`
    - On Astronomer, each Airflow deployment sits on top of a corresponding [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
     - If you're running the KubernetesPodOperator, it needs to know *which* namespace to run in and where to look for the config file
-    - On Astronomer Enterprise, this would be a combination of your platform namespace and your deployment's release name in the following format: `base-namespace-deployment-release-name` (e.g. `astronomer-frigid-vacuum-0996`)
+    - On Astronomer Software, this would be a combination of your platform namespace and your deployment's release name in the following format: `base-namespace-deployment-release-name` (e.g. `astronomer-frigid-vacuum-0996`)
     - The namespace variable is injected into your deployment's [airflow.cfg](https://airflow.apache.org/howto/set-config.html), which means you can programmatically import the namespace as an Environment Variable (shown above)
 2. `in_cluster`
     - Set the `in_cluster` parameter to `True` in your code